ClonyPDF home

 • Head position: centred, level, looking directly forward — not tilted or turned.

 • Framing: the face should occupy roughly 70–80% of the height, with a small margin above the hair.
+See the crop guide for how the ratio and head height are applied together.

 • Lighting: soft and even across the face, with no hotspots and no shadow on the wall behind.
+See the shadow rules.

 • Coverings: the full face must be visible.
 Religious head coverings are generally accepted provided the facial features from chin to forehead are clear.
+See the head covering rules.

 • Skin tone and colour: natural colour reproduction — no heavy filters, beauty smoothing or colour casts.